gromag/ml-resources/stats-for-ml-in-30-minutes.md

 These resources are a great starting point for learning statistics and its applications in machine learning.
 However, the best way to learn is through practice, so make sure to work on a variety of projects and apply your knowledge to real-world problems.

-_Written by ChatGPT started with the prompt 'Please create a statistics crash course with title "Statistics for ML in 30 minutes"'.
-The output has been redacted in places but mostly the output of the model._
+## Acknowledgement

+>_This document has been redacted in places but mostly the output of the GPT 3 model.
+Large Language Models like GPT 3 often hallucinate and might give incorrect information, please use your own judgment and take this as an input to do further research._